 A force of nature of the highest order — “one who gives back continuously, helping those in need in any way she can” — Maria Shriver is a powerful, passionate, and purpose-driven leader whose work has fostered change and advanced some of our nation’s most pressing issues.

-A proud mother of four, Maria’s life has been devoted to her family and to serving greater humanity as a storyteller—reporting and interviewing some of the greatest changemakers of our time.
-In addition to being a Peabody and Emmy Award-winning journalist and producer, a six-time New York Times bestselling author and an NBC News special anchor, Maria is also the founder of the for-benefit media enterprise Shriver Media.
+Always curious about the world, Maria has devoted her life to reporting and interviewing some of the greatest changemakers of our time.
+In addition to being a Peabody and Emmy Award-winning journalist and producer, a seven-time New York Times bestselling author and an NBC News special anchor, Maria is also the founder of the for-benefit media enterprise Shriver Media.
 Shriver Media believes media can be used as a force for good in the world.
 Under Maria’s leadership, it produces digital content, live events, books, documentaries and films that Move Hearts and Minds and Inspire Change.

 In addition to her award-winning journalism career, Maria has also been a long-time champion for empowering women.
 While serving as the First Lady of California from 2003 to 2010, she produced the iconic Women’s Conference, which under her leadership grew into the largest women’s conference in the world.
 The Women’s Conference raised millions of dollars that funded scholarships, supported domestic violence and poverty initiatives, and single-handedly revived the California History Museum.
 One of The Women’s Conference’s many features was the Minerva Awards, which Maria created to honor and support women who made extraordinary contributions to all walks of life, from the arts to community activism to business and innovation.
 Women bestowed with the honor included the likes of Sandra Day O’Connor, Billie Jean King, Gloria Steinem and Oprah Winfrey, to name just a few.

-In addition, Maria has also been a long-time megaphone for educating the public about the disproportionate effect that Alzheimer’s disease has on women.
-In fact, it was her Shriver Report that was the first to report that Alzheimer’s disease disproportionately impacts women.
-To alert women to this fact, she founded the nonprofit organization The Women’s Alzheimer’s Movement to raise awareness and funding for this critical issue, and also to ignite conversations around prevention and inspire much-needed personal, professional and political change.
+In addition, Maria has also been a megaphone for educating the public about the disproportionate effect that Alzheimer’s disease has on women.
+She founded the nonprofit organization The Women’s Alzheimer’s Movement to raise awareness and funding for this critical issue, but also to ignite conversations around prevention and inspire much-needed personal, professional and political change.
 She has also worked tirelessly to advocate for America’s caregivers, two-thirds of which are also women.
 Maria regularly uses her voice and her platforms (including her post as an NBC News special anchor) to report on stories surrounding the brain and the latest cutting-edge information about neuroscience.
-She has been awarded multiple awards for her tireless service in the Alzheimer’s space.
 In 2017, the Alzheimer’s Association honored Maria with its first-ever Lifetime Achievement Award for her passion, leadership and dedication to leading the way to a world without Alzheimer's.

-A shining example of using one’s platform and career accomplishments to positively impact the world, Maria eloquently moves audiences—from the boardroom to the stage and small, intimate gatherings—to lead a purpose-focused life and channel their passions into meaningful contributions that make a difference in the world.
+A shining example of using one’s platform and career accomplishments to positively impact the world, Maria eloquently moves audiences—from the boardroom to the stage and small, intimate gatherings—to lead an inspired life and channel their passions into meaningful contributions that make a difference in the world.